kaliamdie/TIC-TAC-TOE-GAME/README.md

 3, Players take turns clicking on the empty cells to put their Mark(X or O).
 4,The game is to get three of your marks in a row,either horizontally,vertically or diagonally.
 5,the game wil display the status of the player on the bottom and it track the points of the player's on the top.
-6,If one of the player wins it show the winnning player's mark,showing the points, and it will display a color on the cell.
+6,If one of the player wins it shows the winnning player's mark, the points, and it will display a color on the cell(highlited).
 7,If there is no winner that means if there is no empty cell,the game will ends in a draw.
 8,The game has two buttons one for playing again  without removing the points and the restart button to start a new game.